hariprasanths/synchly/README.md

 To start synchly use the command `synchly --start`.</br>
 Synchly instance have to be restarted everytime you make a change to the configuration using the [cli options](#list-of-options).

+To restore database from the backup files use the command `synchly --restore`.</br>

 Configuration of modules (remote-sync and smtp) can be added or updated using `synchly --config=module` command.
 Initializing configurations can also be done using a file, `synchly --config=module --file=filepath`, refer [Configuration using file](#configuration-using-file).